This post is all about Palangan and Sanandaj in Kurdistan iran and how to travel in this off the beaten path destination.

 Kurdistan is not an actual country, but the Kurds are a proud ethnic group of about 35 million people living in Turkey, Iraq, Syria and Iran.
-As ethnic minoritiess they have often faced repression and discrimination and many dream of a Greater Kurdistan where they can be themselves.
+As ethnic minorities they have often faced repression and discrimination.
+Many Kurds dream of a Greater Kurdistan where they can be themselves.

-Sanandaj is a small town surrounded by hills and a lively bazaar full of fresh fruit, vegetables and herbs.
-Not many tourists make it all the way here, therefore people were really curious and friendly.
+Sanandaj is a small town surrounded by hills and has a lively bazaar full of fresh fruit, vegetables and herbs.
+Iranian Kurdistan does not see many tourists, therefore people were really curious and welcoming.
 Iran keeps surprising me with its hospitality, but Sanandaj really made it to the top of the friendliest cities.

 I found a small place where they served tea and dizi, a lamb stew with chickpeas, potatoes, onions and tomato.
 It was my first time to eat dizi in Iran and it is eaten in a very particular way.
 First the broth is poured in a bowl with pieces of bread.
 Then the rest is mashed together and eaten with the rest of your bread.